supple-kit/supple-css/lib/settings/defaults/README.md

 $media-type: all;
 ```

-**Note** Supple's responsive system is underpinned by [Sass-MQ](https://sass-mq.github.io/sass-mq/).
+**Note** Supple's responsive system is underpinned by [Sass-MQ 5.0.1](https://sass-mq.github.io/sass-mq/).
 Supple only provides mixin wrappers and config options which in turn are being fed directly to Sass-MQ.
 If you have any problems, please raise an issue [here](https://github.com/sass-mq/sass-mq/issues).

 ### Namespace